From 2019 to 2020, the value of globally exported water and ice improved by 6.4%.

 The 5 biggest exporters of water and ice (China, United States, Fiji, France, Turkey) generated almost four-fifths (78.7%) of worldwide shipments of water and ice by value in 2020.

-Among continents, suppliers in Asia sold the highest dollar worth of exported water and ice during 2019 with shipments valued at $755.7 million or 57.6% of the global total.
-In second place were European exporters at 19.3% while 13.5% of worldwide water and ice shipments originated from Oceania led by Fiji and New Zealand.
-Smaller percentages came from suppliers in North America (9.1%), Latin America (0.5%) excluding Mexico but including the Caribbean, and Africa (0.1%).
+Among continents, suppliers in Asia sold the highest dollar worth of exported water and ice during 2020 with shipments valued at $699.2 million or 56.8% of the global total.
+In second place were European exporters at 21.2% while 10.8% of worldwide water and ice shipments originated from Oceania led by Fiji and New Zealand.
+Another 10.7% came from North America.

 Water and Ice Exports by Country

 Below are the 15 countries that exported the highest dollar value worth of water and ice during 2020.